Dindigul, Kodaikanal

 Waterfall Visit

-Campfire (Depends on weather)
+Campfire (Depending on the weather)

 Transfers